ceasar-it/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Installation of Ticketing System</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+Once the Ticketing System is installed, I adjust user permissions.<br />